10/30/2024

 Michael Pollack

 Thank you.
-Quick follow up, another phishing expedition for 2025.
+Quick follow-up, another fishing expedition for 2025.
 I want to keep it simple.
-You're raising 2024 EPS by 20 cents at the midpoint.
-If I just knew that, you know, next year's number might be biased higher by 20 cents, but tax rates are going to step up again.
-If I do the math on Alex, 24 to 25%, it's another, it's a 15 cent headwind.
-So the raise this year plus 20, the tax rate coming up minus 15, it kind of, it kind of leaves the street unchanged, maybe up a nickel 365, 370.
-That's 10% EPS growth, year on year off this new 24 EPS base.
-How does this sound?
+You're raising 2024 EPS by 20 cents at the midpoint. if I just knew that, you know, next year's number might be biased higher by 20 cents, but tax rates going to step up again.
+If I do the math on Alex 24 to 25%, it's another, it's a 15 cent headwind.
+So, so the raise this year, plus 20, the tax rate coming up minus 15, it kind of, it kind of leaves the street unchanged, maybe up a nickel 365, 370.
+That's 10% EPS growth year on year off this new 24 EPS base.
+Um, How does this sound?
 Thank you.

 speaker

-I appreciate the phishing expedition, Mike.
-I mean, you're always good with your with your modeling.
-So I'll just leave it at that.
+I appreciate the fishing expedition, Mike.
+I mean, you're always good with your modeling, so I'll just leave it at that.

 speaker